Ahshislesaurus: Classification

 To determine the affinities and relationships of Ahshislesaurus following their reinterpretation of the fossil material as distinct from Kritosaurus, Dalman and colleagues (2025) scored it in the phylogenetic matrix of Prieto-Márquez and Wagner (2023), which samples 89 separate taxonomic units (OTUs) within the Ornithopoda.
 While the referral of the Hunter Wash Member postcranial remains to Ahshislesaurus is tentative, the researchers scored this material as well, since postcranial remains carry a lower phylogenetic signal in regard to the evolutionary relationships of hadrosaurids, and since restricting the scored characters to those of the holotype skull did not change the taxon's placement.
 After excluding the fragmentary or poorly-known genera Claosaurus, Malefica, Penelopognathus, Tanius, and Yamatosaurus due to their inclusion reducing the resolution of the analyses, a maximum parsimony tree was obtained, resolving Ahshislesaurus as a member of the Hadrosauridae.
 They recovered it within the more exclusive Saurolophinae, which includes hadrosaurids more closely related to Saurolophus than to Lambeosaurus (relatives of the latter being placed within the Lambeosaurinae).
 Within saurolophines, this version of the analysis placed Ahshislesaurus in an early-diverging position within the Kritosaurini, as the sister taxon to Naashoibitosaurus in a clade also including "Gryposaurus" alsatei and PASAC-1, an unnamed specimen from the Olmos Formation of Mexico informally known as "Sabinosaurus".

 To further test the relationships of Ahshislesaurus, Dalman and colleagues also performed a Bayesian analysis using BEAST (Bayesian Evolutionary Analysis Sampling Trees), which is more commonly used for gene-based datasets for extant taxa.
 This analysis recovered better-resolved and generally similar results to those of the maximum parsimony tree, with Ahshislesaurus, Naashoibitosaurus, and PASAC-1 forming a clade, although "Gryposaurus" alsatei was recovered in a slightly more crownward position, in a clade with UTEP P.37.7, an unnamed specimen from Big Bend National Park.
-Both analyses provided strong support for a position of Ahshislesaurus far removed from Kritosaurus, illustating the high diversity of saurolophines during the Cretaceous in Laramidia.
+Both analyses provided strong support for a position of Ahshislesaurus far removed from Kritosaurus, illustrating the high diversity of saurolophines during the Cretaceous in Laramidia.
 The results of the Bayesian analysis of Dalman and colleagues (2025) are shown in the cladogram below, with node names following Madzia et al. (2021). ⊞ buttons can be clicked to expand nodes.